 E-mail: E-mail is a good way for very quick questions.
 It is not appropriate, though, for advising.

 Walk-ins: Short appointments of fifteen to twenty minutes are available during the Director’s office hours.
-These times, which vary from semester to semester, are posted in the Honors Lab, the Honors Office (311 Jaynes Hall), and on the Honors website.
+These times, which vary from semester to semester, are posted in the Honors Office (225 Turley Center), the Language and Literature Office (311 Jaynes Hall), and on the Honors website.
 Walk-in appointments are first-come, first-served.
 Please be prepared to wait.

 Appointments: Longer appointments of thirty minutes can be scheduled to discuss academic plans and changes as well as personal concerns that affect academic success.